I have several media items for Christine, which I shall present in chronological order.

 Christine Jorgensen, Arrival at New York Idelwild Airport, February 13, 1953

 When Jorgensen returned to the United States, she set out to establish legal documentation in all standard forms, showing that she was female and with a new name.
-This rare photograph I found of her is captioned “Chris Hit the Road.
+This rare photograph I found of her, dated February 25, 1953, is captioned “Chris Hits the Road.
 Christine Jorgensen, the gal who used to be a guy, flashes confident grin as she take wheel for driving license test in Garden City.
 Motor vehicle inspector who tested Chris passed her after she had handled the car 20 minutes.
 He called her a good driver.”

 Jorgensen’s story was introduced to most of the world via an autobiography which was published in the American Weekly magazine shortly after her news broke in December, 1952.
 This is a photograph of Jorgensen reading her own article in the Weekly, and according the caption on the reverse: “Preparing for a new life, in which publication of her color photographs will be the first task, Christine (nee George) Jorgensen reviews story[sic] of her life in American Weekly.”
 The date on the photograph is March 3, 1953, but there is reason to suspect it’s from later in the month.
 It’s an original archival photo which I own, and you can download a high-resolution scan of it at this link here.

 Soon after she arrived, she was given a very prestigious award by the Scandinavian Societies of Greater New York, where she was made “Woman of the Year.”